top of page

 You can help yourself.
 And there is hope.

+Helpless.
+Hopeless.
 Not good enough.
 Not lovable enough.
-Helpless.
-Hopeless.
-Do you feel weighed down by thoughts like these day in and day out?
-The sad fact is negative thoughts like these can stay with you long after abuse and neglect have passed.
+Do you feel strung up and weighed down by thoughts like these day in and day out?
+The sad fact is they can stay with you long after abuse and neglect have passed.
 And they can be even more powerful when they gang up on you with your body, so you feel anxious and depressed.

-I ask people what they would tell their friends if they were having a similar experience.
+These thoughts can affect the relationship you have with yourself, as well as the relationships you want to have with your friends, family and partner.
+I often ask people what they would tell their friend if they were having a similar experience.
 If you're like many of them, you'd be more compassionate with them than you are with yourself.
-And if you're like them, you're good enough.
-You're lovable.
-You can help yourself.
-And there is hope.
-Because you're not your thoughts, and you can befriend your body.
+And like them, you're good enough and lovable.
+You can help yourself and there is hope, because you're not your thoughts and you can befriend your body.

 The BEST friend approach